 School Holidays: For the children, there are places in Sydney that have plenty of activities and other things to do during the School Holidays.
 There are beaches in Sydney that are close, such as Bondi, Bronte and Coogee as well as further north and south.

-Home to the one of the world’s oldest surf life saving clubs, spectacular Bondi Beach is the closest beach to the Sydney city centre (8kms).
+Home to the one of the world’s oldest surf life saving clubs, Bondi Beach is the closest beach to the Sydney city centre (8kms).

 The city’s Seaside Resort, Manly Beach.

-Take a cruise, travel to Sydney outer parts on a ferry, tour one of the many islands, or just laze on a placid Sydney Harbour beach.
+Take a cruise, travel to Sydney outer parts on a ferry, tour one of the many islands, or just laze on a Sydney Harbour beach.
 See more about Sydney Harbour Cruises, Attractions - Places to Visit.